AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/explr-special-filter-ops.md

 ---
-title: Explore special filter operators
+title: Special filter operators
-zendesk_id: 360016732551
+description: Learn about a few special operators used in filters when creating a report or creating a metric.
 ---
+# Filter Options

 In this article, we are going to explore a few special operators used in filters when [creating a report](../../tutorials/using-visual-report-builder.md){: target="_blank"} or [creating a metric](../../data-user/reports/ess-manage-data-metrics.md){: target="_blank"}.